Robert C. Ransom

 The saturation exponent n is the most misunderstood parameter in formation resistivity interpretation.
 But, its purpose in electrical resistivity interrpretation is quite straightforward, as is the purpose of exponent m.
 The saturation exponent n is related to both pore geometry and the interference to electrical current flow within the complex water-filled paths remaining in the pores after displacement by hydrocarbon has taken place.
 In Figure 1 and Eq.
 (3b) it is shown that n is a geometrical element similar to m.
 In Figure 1, it can be seen that slope n is what slope m becomes after hydrocarbon has migrated into the pores and has displaced a fraction of the water.

 Historically, and in the absence of better information, the usual default value for n in water-wet- and oil-wet rocks has been the same as for m ( n = m ).
 Also see discussion in APPENDIX (B) (4).
 It has been cited in petrophysics literature that n often is < m.
 However, the presence of insulating oil at any saturation displaces some water volume and produces some electrical interference and, therefore, the value of n must be greater than m and must decrease the electrical effectiveness of the remaining bulk volume of water.
 The presence of oil cannot increase the electrical conductivity of water to a value more than 100%, and can neither increase the volume of electrically conductive water paths nor increase the effectiveness of the electrically effective water paths more than actually exists.
 Much to the contrary.
 Because of the increased electrical interference by the presence of hydrocarbon, the result will be to increase the minimum value of n to some value higher than the value of m, all other things remaining the same.
-Because n is what m1 has become after hydrocarbon has occupied a fraction of the pore space, exponent n cannot have a lower value than the actual value of m1.
+Because n is what m1 has become after hydrocarbon has displaced a fraction of water, exponent n cannot have a lower value than the actual value of m1.
 A detailed explanation appears in APPENDIX (D), based on Figure 6, why the actual value of n cannot be lower than the actual value of m1 in the same sample, in situ or in the laboratory.
 Exponent n can and will increase over m1 in the presence of oil or gas as the presence of hydrocarbon decreases the volume of electrically conductive water and changes the dimensions of electrical paths, or otherwise impedes the flow of the electrical-survey current.
 Additionally, there can be multiple values for both m and n as oil saturation changes and/or wettability to oil changes.
 For oil-wet and partially-oil-wet rocks this effect can be quite significant.
-When oil is present, in partially oil-wet and oil-wet rocks, for any given water saturation the saturation exponent n can vary from as low as m to as high as 9.0 or more depending on the degree of and effectiveness of wettability to oil, physical distributions of oil and water, oil properties, and rock-framework surface properties and characteristics.
-In Figure 1, it can be seen that at any constant value of Rt , if the redistribution of a constant fraction of oil causes the electrical interference to change, then exponent n ( and m2 ) will change, and this will result in a corresponding change in the value of Swt .
+When oil is present, in partially oil-wet and oil-wet rocks, for any given water saturation the saturation exponent n can vary from as low as m to as high as 8.0 or 9.0 or more depending on the degree of, and effectiveness of, wettability to oil, physical distributions of oil and water, oil properties, and rock-framework surface properties and characteristics.
+In Figure 1, it can be seen that at any constant value of Rt , if the redistribution of a constant fraction of oil causes the electrical interference to change, then the slope representing exponent n ( and m2 ) will rotate to a different intercept H with Rt , and this will result in a corresponding change in the value of Swt .

 The exaggerated influence due to the presence of oil will increase both the usual exponent n for Swt and the combination exponent m2 for bulk volume water Swtϕt .
 For any given porosity and any given oil saturation, the exponents m2 and n will increase with those properties of the rock and pore walls that when covered with adhesive oil films increase the interference to the flow of electrical current through the conductive paths.
 These factors increase in severity with the increase in wettability to oil, finer grained sandstone (increased surface area), increased efficiency of packing, increased number of grain-to-grain contacts, finer pores and pore throats, properties of oil (increase in viscosity of oil), interfacial tension between oilfield brine and crude oil, isolation of pores, and the physical saturation distributions of both the wetting- and nonwetting- phases whether oil or water.
 All these influences act in concert at their respective levels of severity to cause or alter interference to electrical current flow.